iamkoto/iamkoto.github.io/README-template.md

-# Frontend Mentor - Profile card component solution
+# Frontend Mentor - Social proof section solution

-This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents